-In addition, all elementary students participate in physical education, music, art, and computer classes.
+In addition, all elementary students participate in STEM lab, music, and library.

-In the Friends Christian Elementary Computer Lab students will learn and develop 21st century skills that are needed in today’s educational environment.
+In the Computer Lab students will learn and develop 21st century skills that are needed in today’s educational environment.
 Computer lab projects are creative, innovative, and integrate grade level curriculum.
-Activities include word processing, PowerPoint presentations, internet research, Google Docs, courses for basic code, and keyboarding.
+Activities include word processing, PowerPoint presentations, internet research, Google Docs, courses for basic coding, and keyboard skills.
 Students are encouraged to be independent and confident on the computer by using critical thinking skills to make informed decisions.

 Physical education classes emphasize healthy living through exercise and participation in team activities such as hockey, soccer, football, basketball, volleyball, running and more!